Father Zachary Navit

 Summary of Allegations against Father Zachary Navit:

-Father Zachary Navit was one of 21 active priests removed from ministry in 2011 following a review of Archdiocese of Philadelphia files for prior complaints of sexual abuse.
+Father Zachary Navit was ordained a priest in 1994 and served in the Archdiocese of Philadelphia.
+According to media reports, he was one of 21 active priests removed from ministry following a review of his personnel files for prior complaints of sexual abuse.
 The Archdiocese of Philadelphia offered no explanation of the nature of the allegation(s) that led to Navit’s suspension.

 In 2013, the Archdiocese of Philadelphia’s internal review board concluded that Navit “more likely than not” violated the Standards of Ministerial Conduct and Boundaries, but somehow concluded affirmatively that he posed no danger to children.
 Again, no explanation was offered as to the nature of the allegations or how it is the review board could be so sure that he poses no risk to children.
 Archbishop Charles Chaput returned Navit to ministry in late 2013.